-Florida Department of Agriculture and Consumer Services Actions to Protects Florida Against Sudden Oak Death
+Florida Department of Agriculture and Consumer Services Takes Action to Protects Florida Against Sudden Oak Death

-TALLAHASSEE B In response to the recent discovery of sudden oak death (SOD) on California plants at five Florida garden centers, the Florida Department of Agriculture and Consumer Services (FDACS) in cooperation with the U.S. Department of Agriculture (USDA), the University of Florida's Institute of Food and Agricultural Services (UF/IFAS), and the Southern Plant Diagnostic Network (SPDN) is implementing a public education program to assist with a statewide SOD disease survey effort.
-SOD is not harmful to humans or animals but is a serious fungal disease that may be deadly to certain oaks and other hardwoods, and also adversely affects other plants including camellias, rhododendrons and viburnums.
+TALLAHASSEE - In response to the recent discovery of sudden oak death (SOD) on California plants at five Florida garden centers, the Florida Department of Agriculture and Consumer Services (FDACS), in cooperation with the U.S. Department of Agriculture (USDA), the University of Florida's Institute of Food and Agricultural Services (UF/IFAS), and the Southern Plant Diagnostic Network (SPDN), is implementing a public education program to assist with a statewide SOD disease survey effort.
+SOD is not harmful to humans or animals but is a serious fungal disease that may be deadly to certain oaks and other hardwoods, and also adversely affects other plants, including camellias, rhododendrons, and viburnums.

-Florida nurseries that import products from California were inspected following the announcement on March 12, 2004 that SOD disease was confirmed at Monrovia Growers, Azusa, California; and Specialty Plants, Inc., a direct-mail company out of San Marcos, California.
-At that time, Florida Agriculture Commissioner Charles Bronson halted the importation of all nursery stock from California and issued stop sale and hold orders on products from Monrovia Nursery that had already come into Florida.
-Tracking of the plant material mailed to Florida residents from Specialty Plants, Inc. is currently underway by FDACS.
+Florida nurseries that import products from California were inspected following the announcement on March 12, 2004, that SOD disease was confirmed at Monrovia Growers in Azusa, California, and at Specialty Plants, a direct-mail company out of San Marcos, California.
+At that time, Florida Agriculture Commissioner Charles Bronson halted the importation of all nursery stock from California and issued stop-sale and hold orders on products from Monrovia Nursery that had already come into Florida.
+Tracking of the plant material mailed to Florida residents from Specialty Plants is currently underway by FDACS.

 Florida is recognized as the state with possibly the greatest risk of impact from this disease because of the climate and plant diversity.
 Therefore, Florida has remained adamant in regulating import restrictions until we can be assured that adequate national quarantine protocols are in place and the risk to Florida's nursery industry and our natural areas has been addressed.

-For more information on SOD, visit the following Web sites http://ww.doacs.state.fl.us/pi
+For more information on SOD, visit the following Websites: http://ww.doacs.state.fl.us/pi or